ADE-Scheduler/ADE-Scheduler/backend/README.md

 ## Formatting the code

 Rust code can be formatted with its own formatter.
-Since we used nightly features, you need to install the nightly channel with:
+Since we used nightly features, you need to install the nightly toolchain with:

 ```bash
 rustup toolchain install nightly